gretelup/citi-bike-tableau/README.md

-# citi-bike-tableau
+# Citi Bike Analyitics

+## Summary
-Build data dashboard from Citi Bike Trip History Logs
+Aggregated the data found in the Citi Bike Trip History Logs to build a data dashboard in Tableau over a given timespan.